chaos-lang/chaos-lang.org/website/docs/10_functions.md

 #### Immutability

-The parameters supplied to a function in Chaos Language, will be deep cloned hence changina a parameter's value inside a function never updates the original variable:
+The parameters supplied to a function in Chaos Language will be deep cloned hence changing a parameter's value inside a function never updates the original variable:

 ```text
 kaos> str hello = 'hello world'